 Whangārei is Taitokerau Northland’s only city, but it is also a natural playground, full of adventure, connection, and beauty.

-Whangārei is positioning itself as a vibrant art destination from the iconic new Hundertwasser Art Centre to the Hihiaua Cultural Centre, and numerous art galleries, studios and boutiques around the region.
+Whangārei is positioning itself as a vibrant art destination from the iconic Hundertwasser Art Centre to the Hihiaua Cultural Centre, and numerous art galleries, studios and boutiques around the region.
 The compact city centre offers up retail therapy, museums, guided tours and picturesque dining, and nearby you’ll find nature and wildlife experiences and attractions.
 Several communities and villages line the coast from magical Mangawhai and Bream Bay in the south, to Whangārei Heads, the Tutukākā Coast and Ōakura in the north, each with their own unique culture.
 Just offshore lie the Poor Knights Islands Marine Reserve, a top-rated dive site and spectacular natural attraction.
 Don’t miss the range of stunning walking trails, wildlife experiences or world-famous beaches while you explore this area.

 Towns and Villages